Table of Contents

 1. Define your metrics

-Gauge charts come in different shapes and forms depending on what type of metric you want to represent.
+Gauge charts come in different shapes and forms depending on what kind of visualization you want to represent.
 We already mentioned the different scenarios in which your business can benefit from this type of visualization.
-For this reason, after you pick the KPIs metrics you’ll visualize you need to pick the best type of gauge chart for them.
+For this reason, after you pick the KPIs metrics you’ll visualize you need to pick the best style of gauge chart for them.
 Here we leave you a quick definition of 3 commonly used types:

 - Linear Gauge Chart: The linear chart is used to indicate a numeric data value on a linear scale.
 The values are usually displayed in a vertical or horizontal bar with colors that differentiate the ranges of data alongside a pointer to indicate the data value on the scale.

 - Angular Gauge Chart: The angular chart is the same as the speedometer chart but it displays only half of the circle.
-It is often used to display a range that is limited or when you want to visualize the performance of a metric based on a positive or negative outcome.
+It is often used to display a range that is limited or when you want to visualize the success of a visualization based on a positive or negative outcome.

 3. Pick the right colors